Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Aerobic or cardio activities offer a variety of health benefits, including weight loss.
 Building muscle through strength training also helps your body burn calories more effectively.

-It can, but the degree varies from person to person.
 The average person who occasionally enjoys an alcoholic drink or two is unlikely to experience weight gain.
-However, alcohol is high in calories and tends to influence decision-making negatively.
+Alcohol can cause weight gain, but the degree varies from person to person.

 Alcohol also affects your hormones.
 If you don’t have issues with hormone imbalance, you likely won’t notice alcohol’s effect on your hormones.